Engee documentation

 Details

-Selects whether to convolve or truncate the input data depending on the FFT length.
-If this parameter is selected, modulo convolution is performed before the FFT operation when the FFT length is less than the input length.
-If unchecked, the input data is truncated to the FFT length before the FFT operation.
+The choice of convolution or truncation of the input data depending on the length of the FFT.
+If this option is selected, a modulo convolution occurs before the FFT operation when the length of the FFT is less than the length of the input.
+If you uncheck this box, the input data is truncated to the length of the FFT before the FFT operation.

 Dependencies

-To use this parameter, clear the Inherit FFT length from input dimensions checkbox.
+To use this option, uncheck the box.
+Inherit FFT length from input dimensions.

 Default value